-From the desk of San Diego Estate Planning Attorney, Kristina R. Haymes, wills and trusts with offices in Del Mar and Carlsbad, CA.
+From the desk of San Diego Estate Planning Attorney, Kristina R. Hess, wills and trusts with offices in Del Mar and Carlsbad, CA.

 Most people start the process of estate planning to deal with “What If”.

 What If you died and your children were still too young to care for themselves?